Notice: April 30, 2022 is the District Grant Application Deadline. There will be no exceptions.

 - Execute: Conflicts of Interest Policy (PDF)

 - Make: Final Report: Clubs must submit a final report to the District upon expenditure of the grant funds and completion of the project.
 Receipts for expenditures including final bank statement must be included with the report.
-Receipts and statements should be scanned and ploaded when completing the final report on the DaCdb website, grants tab.
+Receipts and statements should be scanned and uploaded when completing the final report on the DACdb website, grants tab.
 District grants must be completed and final reports submitted by April 1st, of the Rotary year in which the grant was received.

 Applying for a District Grant

 Once logged in, you will see tabs across the top.
-Click Grants tab.
-There is a menu on the left side of your screen.
-Not only is there some great information, but
+Click the "My Club" tab.